NHAS/wag/README.md

 # Configuration file reference

-`Proxied`: Respect the `X-Forward-For` directive, must ensure that you are setting the `X-Forward-For` directive in your reverse proxy as wag relies on the client IP for authentication in the VPN tunnel
+`NumberProxies`: The number of trusted reverse proxies before the client, makes wag respect the `X-Forward-For` directive and parses the client IP from it correctly
 `HelpMail`: The email address that is shown on the prompt page
 `Lockout`: Number of times a person can attempt mfa authentication before their account locks
 `NAT`: Turn on or off masquerading